JobDoneMarketingLLC/git-secrets-detector/instructions.md

-After uploading the pre-commit file to your server, make it executable with: bash
+After saving the pre-commit file to your system, make it executable with:

 chmod +x /path/to/pre-commit

-For example, if you copy it to a repository’s hooks directory: bash
+For example, if you copy it to a repository’s hooks directory:

-cp pre-commit /path/to/repo/.git/hooks/pre-commit
+cp pre-commit /path/to/repo/.git/hooks/pre-commitchmod +x /path/to/repo/.git/hooks/pre-commit
-chmod +x /path/to/repo/.git/hooks/pre-commit

 For global installation:
-bash

-mkdir -p ~/.git-hooks
-cp pre-commit ~/.git-hooks/pre-commit
-chmod +x ~/.git-hooks/pre-commit
-git config --global core.hooksPath ~/.git-hooks
+mkdir -p ~/.git-hookscp pre-commit ~/.git-hooks/pre-commitchmod +x ~/.git-hooks/pre-commitgit config --global core.hooksPath ~/.git-hooks

-The executable bit is stored in the file’s permission bits, not in the content, so it must be set on the server after the file is placed there.
+Note: The executable bit is stored in the file’s permission metadata, not in the file content itself.
+Because of this, it must be explicitly set via chmod after the file is placed on your machine or server.